Notice to Employees When Selling a Business (TUPE)

 Minimum notice periods for dismissal on sale of a business

-In some cases, despite the protections against dismissal and redundancy afforded to employees under TUPE, there may be certain circumstances in which redundancies in connection with the transfer can be justified, for example, where there is unlikely to be sufficient work for all employees.
-The exception to the rule against dismissal before of after the sale of a business — either by reason of redundancy or for some other substantial reason — is essentially where there is an ‘economic, technical or organisational reason entailing changes in the workforce’.
-These are commonly referred to as ETO reasons.
+In some cases, despite the protections against dismissal and redundancy afforded to employees under TUPE, there may be circumstances in which redundancies connected with the transfer can be justified.
+This can arise, for example, where there is unlikely to be sufficient work for all employees following the sale.
+The key exception to the general rule against dismissals before or after the transfer is where the employer can demonstrate an economic, technical or organisational reason entailing changes in the workforce.
+These are known as ETO reasons and may include genuine redundancy situations or organisational restructuring following the transfer.

-• at least one weeks’ minimum notice, where they have worked in total for the business for between a month and 2 years
+• at least one week’s notice where the employee has worked continuously for between one month and two years

 Minimum notice of transfer for affected employees

-The TUPE Regulations trigger very specific information and consultation obligations on the part of both the outgoing and incoming employer toward employees and their representatives during the transfer process.
-In this context, giving ‘notice’ to employees refers to giving notice of the proposed transfer, rather than notice on dismissal or redundancy.
+The TUPE Regulations impose specific information and consultation obligations on both the outgoing employer and the incoming employer in relation to affected employees.
+In this context, giving “notice” to employees refers to providing information about the proposed transfer and consulting about it, rather than giving notice of dismissal or redundancy.

-• the fact of the transfer, the date or proposed date of the transfer, and the reasons for it
+• the fact that the transfer is to take place, the date or proposed date of the transfer and the reasons for it

-• the legal, economic and social implications of the transfer for any affected employees
+• the legal, economic and social implications of the transfer for affected employees

-• any planned measures which the incoming employer envisages taking in connection with the transfer, or confirmation that there are no planned measures that will be taken.
+• any measures which the outgoing or incoming employer envisages taking in connection with the transfer, or confirmation that no such measures are envisaged.

 How should employees be informed of a decision to sell the business?

-Once a decision has been made to proceed with the sale of a business, both employers must identify any affected employees with whom to inform and consult.
-The statutory obligation to inform and consult applies to any employee affected by the transfer and any planned measures connected with it.
-This will not only include the transferring workforce, but also any non-transferring or any other staff in relation to both the incoming and outgoing employer.
+Once a decision has been made to proceed with the sale of a business and the transfer is envisaged, both the outgoing employer and the incoming employer must identify any affected employees for the purposes of TUPE information and consultation.
+The statutory obligation applies to any employee affected by the transfer itself or by any measures taken in connection with it.
+This will usually include the transferring workforce, but may also extend to non-transferring employees whose roles or working arrangements are impacted by the transaction.

 When should employees be informed of a decision to sell the business?